 After witnessing this ancient, sacred site, you can rejoin the Reef Bay Trail and continue downhill until you arrive at the ruins of the last operating sugar mill on the island.
 The alltrails route is incorrect and tells you to turn right as you near the bay.
 The right turn includes some steep ascent and descent but takes you to a different beach at Genti Bay.
 Keep walking straight to reach the Reef Bay Sugar Mill ruins followed by Reef Bay Beach.

 The crumbling walls tell the stories of two different eras, how the profitable sugar industry thrived and died twice.
 First, there were the plantation days with the brutal reality of enslaved labor.
-The second period was post-1861 after Denmark abolished slavery and the new owners attempted using the steam engine.
+The second period was post-1861 after Denmark abolished slavery and the new owners attempted to use the steam engine.

 The boiling and curing house describe the sugar-making process.
 Workers toiled in sweltering heat and transformed the cane juice to sugar by boiling and tempering the juice then cooling and crystalizing for the final product.
 The boiling room is followed by the room housing the steam engine from Glasgow from 1861 and further uphill are the remains of the old horse mill.
 There is also a rum still at the site with details of the rum distillation process.

-Beyond the ruins lies the Reef Bay Beach, a perfect stop before making the challenging journey back up the mountain.
+Beyond the ruins lies Reef Bay Beach, a perfect stop before making the challenging journey back up the mountain.
 There are a couple of vault toilets so you can change or freshen up before the swim.

 The only ways to access this beach are the hike or a dinghy.
 The National Park Service also ran a ranger-led guided hike here with a boat return to Cruz Bay but it is currently suspended.
 You can check on the NPS website for updates if it has resumed by the time of your visit.
+The history and sacred importance of this trail make it one of the amazing St. John USVI hiking trails.

 That concludes my roundup of 7 epic hiking trails on St. John.
 Once you get started, I’m sure you’ll be excited to explore these and many more incredible trails like Ram Head and Johnny Horn.
 Don’t forget to check out this curated list of the best restaurants in St. John for post-hike refueling!